Last updated: 2026-08-12

 GO

-5. Save the script as 2026-05-06-orders-shipped-at.sql, commit it to your migrations folder, and apply with Apply to Target after backup.
+5. Save the script as 2026-05-06-orders-shipped-at.sql, commit it to your migrations folder, and — after backup — apply it with Open & Execute from the preview dialog (or run the saved file yourself).

 6. Repeat staging → production with the same script — the diff confirms staging now matches production-minus-this-change before you ship.